Mark-Johnstone/stupid-computer-tricks/README.md

-This is a collection of programs, scripts, and utilities written primarily for my own use or amusement.
+This is a collection of programs, scripts, and utilities written primarily for my own use and amusement.